rahulsiloniya/google-sheets-clone/README.md

 5. FIND_AND_REPLACE: Allows users to find and replace specific text within a range of cells.

-Functions 4 and 5 can be implemented by combining a combination of `FILTER` and `REPLACE/SUBSTITUTE` formulas.
+Functions 4 and 5 can be implemented by a combination of `FILTER` and `REPLACE/SUBSTITUTE` formulas.